michael-kitchin/CarND-Advanced-Lane-Lines/README.md

 #### 3.4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial.

 _Methods have been used to identify lane line pixels in the rectified binary image.
 The left and right line have been identified and fit with a curved functional form (e.g., spine or polynomial).
 Example images with line pixels identified and a fit overplotted should be included in the writeup (or saved to a folder) and submitted with the project._

+For image and video processing:
+* Principal lane line detection/fitting was implemented in the `fit_lane_lines` function based on a histogram-driven, sliding-window algorithm provided with project source material.

+For video processing, specifically:
+* Adjustments to previously-established lane line fits was implemented in the `refit_lane_lines` function, based on a margin-expansion algorithm also provided with project source material.
+* Fitted lane lines are discarded whenever (a) there are usable, existing ones and (b) new ones cross the frame vertical center line.
+This was implemented in the `process_video_frame` function.
+* Fitted lane lines are averaged, frame-by-frame for 10 (configurable) frames.
+This was implemented in the `process_video_frame` function and `RunningMean` class.

+The following input/output image pairs illustrate lane detection/fitting under different conditions, as follows:
+ * Red pixels: left lanes
+ * Blue pixels: right lanes
+ * Green boxes: detection windows
+ * Yellow lines: fitted results

 Straight lines image #1 (input):